adrienbrault/SilexBundle/README.md

 Integrate Silex into symfony2 full stack (without pimple and without the services providers ... because we already have awesome bundles :>).

+Note that this doesn't use Pimple, so you'll have to register your services with the DIC.

 Motivation
 ----------